PanJiaChen/vue-element-admin/docs/guide/components/record-access.md

-# Access to Records
+# Record Access

 Allows you to configure the access that each role will have to a specific record or view based on the following parameters:

-  - ** Available Roles **: There are all the roles created in ADempiere, which do not have any configuration of the registry which is positioned
+  - **Available Roles**: There are all the roles created in ADempiere, which do not have any configuration of the registry which is positioned
-  - ** Configured Roles **: There are the roles which will have a configuration of access or blocking to a specific record, these accesses or locks depends on the following options:
+  - **Configured Roles**: There are the roles which will have a configuration of access or blocking to a specific record, these accesses or locks depends on the following options:
     - Block: When this option is checked, the role is blocked from accessing and viewing the registry, having this option enabled enables the following option:
       - Dependent Entities: Checking this option leaves only one records active and the other records dependent on it blocks them